TWISTEX: Tornado proximity environment sampling

-Each of the participating TWISTEX vehicles will have a mobile mesonet (MM) station mounted on the roof including the probe deployment truck.
-The mobile mesonet will be attempting to gather near-surface thermodynamic and kinematic data in as many quadrants of the RFD as possible.
-When coupled with the in-situ probe array data which represents another effective mesonet station, it is hoped to obtain thermodynamic and kinematic mapping that will describe characteristics of the flow reaching the tornado.
-Even if the hardened tornado probes do not take a direct hit, a peripheral tornado sampling is still very worthwhile.
+Each of the participating TWISTEX vehicles had a mobile mesonet station mounted on the roof, including probe deployment trucks.
+The mobile mesonets gathered near-surface thermodynamic and kinematic data within Rear flank downdraft (RFD).
+When the in-situ probe array data was in use alongside the mobile mesonet stations, it could capture thermodynamic and kinematic mapping that represented the flow reaching the tornado, even if the probes had not been hit head on by a tornado.
+The TWISTEX fleet included M1, 2, 3, and 4 as their mobile mesonet vehicles.